cloudnc/observable-webworker/README.md

 - Unopinionated on stream switching behavior, feel free to use `mergeMap`, `switchMap` or `exhaustMap` in your worker if the input stream outputs multiple items that generate their own stream of results
 - Built in interfaces for handling [`Transferable`](https://developer.mozilla.org/en-US/docs/Web/API/Transferable) parts of message payloads so large binaries can transferred efficiently without copying - See [Transferable](#transferable) section for usage
+- Automatic destruction of worker on unsubscription of output stream, this allows for smart cancelling of computation using `switchMap` operator, or parallelisation of computation with `mergeMap`

 ## Install